Skip to content

 A newlywed couple is just warming up to each other when, with the mother-in-law having to travel abroad for the delivery of her daughter, the responsibility of running the house is transferred to the new bride.

-What seems like duty soon turns into a chore, with the father-in-law and husband refusing to lift a finger to help, even as they keep piling on expectations without acceptance.
+What seems like duty soon becomes a chore, with the father-in-law and husband refusing to lift a finger to help, even as they keep piling on expectations without acceptance.

 great_indian_kitchen_movie_review_sirimiri